alibaba/Appactive/docs/en/details/demo.md

     - product List: General Service
     - product Details: Unit Service
     - product order: central service, relying on inventory application
-- storage: Inventory application, for ordering service to deduct inventory
+- storage: storage application, for ordering service to deduct inventory

 For the sake of simplicity, the gateway is only deployed in the center, and the rest of the applications are deployed in each of the center and unit.